6th Foreign Infantry Regiment

 • British Mandate for Palestine

-The French Mandate for Syria and the Lebanon formalized the French control of the Levant.
-However, it took another three years to France to gain full control over Syria.
-The French Mandate would be ratified in 1923.
-It formally existed until 1946.
+The French Mandate for Syria and Lebanon formalized France’s control of the Levant.
+However, another three years passed before France had fully occupied Syria.
+The French Mandate was ratified in 1923, and it formally existed until 1946.

 Levant - Lebanon - Syria - Map

-Each battalion comprised a HQ, three infantry companies and a mounted company.
-The battalions took part in France’s military operations to gain full control over Syria.
+Each battalion comprised a HQ, three infantry companies, and a mounted company.
+Both battalions took part in France’s military operations to gain full control over Syria.
 Commanded by Major Salvat at the very beginning, the 4th Battalion (around 800 men) operated on the Syrian coast, around Latakia and Baniyas.
-In 1923, they moved to the eastern part of the country, in the Raqqa and Deir ez-Zor regions.
-The legionnaires maintained order in the pacified sectors and (well-known as soldiers and workers in one) were building roads, bridges and military installations at the same time.
+In 1923, it moved to the east of the country, to the Raqqa and Deir ez-Zor regions.
+The legionnaires maintained order in the pacified sectors and (given that they were well-known as both soldiers and builders) constructed roads, bridges, and military installations.
 In November 1924, the 4th Battalion left the Levant and moved back to North Africa.
-The unit was stationed in Algeria and became the 7th Battalion, 1er REI (now 1er RE).
+The unit was stationed in Algeria and became the 7th Battalion of the 1st Foreign Regiment (1er REI).

-The 5th Battalion, organized in Algeria’s Saida and initially led by Major Goepfert, operated along the Afrin River (1921) north-west of Aleppo, in the Raqqa and Deir ez-Zor regions (1922) and in the Maskanah and Hasakah regions (1923-24).
+The 5th Battalion, initially led by Major Goepfert, operated along the Afrin River (1921) northwest of Aleppo, in the Raqqa and Deir ez-Zor regions (1922), and the Maskanah and Hasakah regions (1923-24).
 The legionnaires of the battalion helped build an important road between Deir ez-Zor and Aleppo.
-Since mid-November 1924, they remained as the only Legion elements to serve in the Middle East.
+From mid-November 1924, they were the only Legion elements serving in the Middle East.

 4e RE - 4 RE - Foreign Legion - 1921 - Oran - Algeria

-A very rare image shows the 4th Battalion, 4e RE in early March 1921, while boarding a ship in Oran (Algeria) for the Levant.
-The battalion was organized in Saïda in Algeria.
-Note that the legionnaires wear calot (a side cap) instead of a kepi.
+A rare image shows the 4th Battalion 4e RE in early March 1921, as it embarks in Oran (Algeria) for the Levant.
+It was organized in Saida, Algeria.
+Note the legionnaires wearing a calot (a side cap) instead of a kepi.

 4e REI - 4 REI - Foreign Legion - 1921-1925 - Levant - Lebanon - Syria

-Places in Syria where the 4e REI battalions operated in 1921-24.
+Places in Syria where the 4e REI battalions operated from 1921 to 1925.

 4e REI - 4 REI - Foreign Legion - 1926 - Deir ez-Zor - Syria - Levant